-In earlier decades menopause was a taboo subject and was perceived to be experienced after women had retired or left the workforce early to take up caring responsibilities.
+In earlier decades menopause was a taboo subject and was experienced after women had retired or left the workforce early to take up caring responsibilities.
 This is no longer the case and now menopause is very much a workplace issue.
-All women will transition through menopause, and most women experience symptoms which impact on their quality of life in some way.
+All women will transition through menopause, and most women experience symptoms which impact their quality of life in some way.
 But with the right support, those symptoms can be effectively managed, and women can continue successfully at work.

-Despite increasing awareness of menopause, it continues to be a reason for women exiting the labour market before they want to.
+Despite increasing awareness of menopause, it continues to be a reason for women to exit the labour market before they want to.
 New research suggests that women who experience at least one severe menopause symptom at the age of 50 are 43% more likely to have quit their jobs by the age of 55 and 23% more likely to have reduced their hours at work.
-Research by the Chartered Institute of Personnel and Development (CIPD) suggests that almost one million women may have already left work due to menopause.
+Research by the CIPD suggests that almost one million women may have already left work due to menopause.
 Further evidence suggests that a similar number are still considering quitting, although the current cost-of-living crisis is also pushing older workers to consider staying longer in work.

 Leading employers are finding that it makes business sense to support employees during menopause, building retention of a key workplace demographic and retaining valuable knowledge, skills and experience.
-But everyone's experience of menopause is unique, and employers need to consider a range of actions to provide effective support.
+However everyone's experience of menopause is unique, and employers need to consider a range of actions to provide effective support.